dcavanau/mq-examples/openliberty-jms-ibmmq-jarkataee9-ssl/README.md

    >
    ```

-7. Leave the container running and stsay in the container command line prompt.
+7. Leave the container running and stay in the container command line prompt.
 It will be needed for the next section.

 ## Set up client truststore